Skip to content Skip to footer

 2. Paywall visibility

 Differently to above, this refers to the visibility of your paywall on premium content.
-After analysing Poool clients, we found a benchmark of 30-60% paywall visibility, but we equally see successful publishers at extreme ends of this scale.
+After analysing Poool clients, we found a of 30-60% paywall visibility, but we equally see successful publishers at extreme ends of this scale.

 Although these paywalls likely lead to higher CTR rates, the design doesn't encourage recirculation and could increase the rate of departure from the publisher's site due to user frustration.